maragelis/ParadoxRs232toMqtt/README.md

   subcomand depends on command ,<br>

-  if arm,sleep,disarm subcomand is partition<br>
+  if Command is arm,sleep,disarm subcomand is partition<br>

-  if bypass subcomand is zone subcomand is zone number from 0 to 31 <br>
+  if Command is bypass subcomand is zone number from 0 to 31 <br>

-  if panelstatus subcomand 0 = panel data <br> subcomand 1 = panel voltage and battery data <br>
+  if Command is panelstatus subcomand 0 = panel data <br> or subcomand 1 = panel voltage and battery data <br>

 <br>